How to Write a Resignation Letter (Template + Tips)

-When you leave a job, a resignation letter is typically required.
-Learn how to write a resignation letter, what to include, and how to discuss leaving with your employer.
+Leaving a job requires a resignation letter.
+Learn how to write one, what to include and what conversations to have with your employer.

-Submitting a resignation letter to your employer is a common practice when you go through the process of leaving a job.
-Typically, the letter won’t be the first communication you’ve had regarding your plans to leave, but it will formalize your decision by putting it in writing.
+When you resign from a job, you will be expected to submit a resignation letter to your employer.
+Typically, the letter won’t be the first communication you’ve had regarding your plans to leave, but it will formalise your decision by putting it in writing.

-Giving your workplace notice that you intend to leave your job is required under common law in Canada.
-By the time you submit your resignation letter, often you will have already:
+By the time you submit your resignation letter, most likely you will have already:

 Decided to leave your job